nicc777/kubernetes-cicd-lab-local/README.md

 There are also two directories for the projects earmarked for Gitlab:

-* Directory `cluster-deployments/` - Will contain the prepared Helm charts for ArgoCD to deploy.
-This will be the repository in Gitlab that ArgoCD monitors
 * Directory `application-repo-01/` - This is a sample application artifacts.
 Changes in this repository will result in Jenkins building a new set of artifacts targeting the `cluster-deployments` repository.
 Each build will be deployed in a new namespace.
 * Directory `deployment-maintenance/` - A repository that will be run in Jenkins on a cron schedule to perform various maintenance tasks, like removing old deployments.